MY FATHER, THE SPY

 Producer: Daniela Dieterich

-This is the new generation.
-Eva, 25, drifter, Berliner, pet-owner, poet, lesbian, sex worker, virgo, housewife, addict, feminist, model, declared privacy an outdated concept at the age of 14.
+Eva, 25 – drifter, Berliner, pet-owner, poet, sex worker, virgo, recovering addict, housewife, feminist, model – declared privacy an outdated concept at the age of 14.

-This is the tale of a young woman, growing up in the age of the internet and turning the search for oneself into a public spectacle, allowing kids from all over the world to live their life through hers.
-Through her fragmented personalities you see the emergence of a new generation, in which the concept of a fixed identity has grown old.
+This is the tale of a young woman growing up in the age of the internet, turning the search for oneself into a public spectacle, challenging you on what a woman “should be”.
+Through her fragmented personalities you see the emergence of a generation, in which the concept of a fxed identity has grown old.

 A portrait of modern existence.